'Please Listen': George Floyd's Brother Testifies In House Judiciary Hearing

 I have to be the strong one now, because George is gone.

 And me being the big brother now is why I'm here today.
 To do what Perry always would have done – to take care of the family and others.
 I couldn't take care of George that day he was killed, but maybe by speaking with you today, I can help make sure that his death would not be in vain.
-To make sure that he is more than another face on a t-shirt, more than another name on a list that won't stop growing.
+To make sure that he is more than another face on a T-shirt, more than another name on a list that won't stop growing.

 George always made sacrifices for our family.
 And he made sacrifices for complete strangers.
 He gave the little that he had to help others.
 He was our gentle giant.

 I was reminded of that when I watched the video of his murder.
-He called all the officers 'sir.'
-He was mild mannered; he didn't fight back.
+He called all the officers "sir."
+He was mild-mannered; he didn't fight back.
 He listened to all the officers.
-The man who took his life, who suffocated him for eight minutes and 46 seconds, he still called them 'sir' as he begged for his life.
+The man who took his life, who suffocated him for eight minutes and 46 seconds, he still called them "sir" as he begged for his life.

 I can't tell you the kind of pain you feel when you watch something like that.
 When you watch your big brother, who you've looked up to your whole entire life, die, die begging for his mom.